MidnightXPh4nt0m/profile-card-creator/README.md

 # Profile Card Creator

-A editor what allows you to create profile card's easly and more faster than usual.
+An editor to create profile card's easier and more faster than usual.

 ## Components

 ### Details

-Component, which get author data and save them in the state.
+Component, which gets author's data and save them in the state.

 ### Control

-Component, which gives some tools like background color, text color, card size, and many other tools to author to have a good control to the card
+Component, which gives some tools like background color, text color, card size, and many other's to author to have a good control to the card.

 ### Preview

-Component, which allows other to see a live preview to the card.
+Component, which allows author to see a live preview to the card.

 ### ToDo